What Does An Executive Coach Do?

 Empathy and emotional intelligence

-Once you have the right level of attention on what is being said, the next step is to connect with the feelings that are being expressed.
+Once you have the right level of attention to what is being said, the next step is to connect with the feelings that are being expressed.
 As Daniel Kahneman observes, it’s very hard to distinguish between what a person believes and what they say they believe (2011).
 Therefore we need to understand the emotive context of their language.

 To understand the emotional subtext to the words being said we need to listen to the other person’s viewpoint and start to comprehend things from their perspective.
 This is something that requires emotional intelligence as defined by Salovey and Mayer (1990).